tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 That means if text hit this, you can use this text if it's 24 pixels or above at any weight or between 19-23 pixels bold or heavier.

-For any two color that are less than 3:1 they can be used for decorations which are not parts of the
+For any two color that are less than 3:1 they can be used for decorations which are not parts of the text.

 You can use online tools for that:
 [Colour Contrast Checker](https://colourcontrast.cc/)

 [Contrast | Figma](https://www.figma.com/community/plugin/748533339900865323/contrast)

+## Typography